 July 1 for July Board meeting

 Individual licensees are expected to maintain their professional competency by participating in continuing education activities throughout their practicing career.
 Generally, licensees are expected to earn a minimum of 30 professional development hours (PDH) during each two years of licensure and demonstrate their compliance with this minimum requirement by submitting a "PDH log" showing their completed continuing education activities at the time of renewing their individual license.
 A maximum of 10 PDH can be earned in professional management subjects, with the balance being earned in technical subjects relating to their architectural practice.
 As an alternative, individual licensees may earn a minimum of 12 continuing education hours (CEH) per calendar year.

-Individual licensees should refer to the Blue Book, Page 17 (covering SDCL 36-18A-39) and Pages 42-45 (covering ARSD 20:38:35:01-10) for specific information regarding continuing professional development requirements for maintaining licensure as an Architect
+Individual licensees should refer to the Blue Book (covering SDCL 36-18A-39 and ARSD 20:38:35:01-10) for specific information regarding continuing professional development requirements for maintaining licensure as an Architect